Frequently Asked Questions About Charcoal Screening

 The Process for Using the Charcoal Radon Test Kit

 Your charcoal radon test kit comes with an information sheet with all of the instructions that you will need to successfully execute the test.
-The package also includes an activated charcoal tester and a mailer so that you can return the test to the laboratory after exposure.
-All of your analysis and reporting fees are included and a radon report with your home’s level will be sent out after we analyze the test..
+The package includes an activated charcoal tester and a seal-able mailer to place the device into upon completion of the measurement period.
+The tester should be immediately returned to the laboratory for analysis at the completion of the measurement period (48 – 96 hrs).
+Unlike some competing devices, there are no separate fees for analysis and reporting.
+A report of the radon level will be sent after the device is analyzed by the laboratory.

 Your Test Results